natemac/Anticipation-Daily/readme.md

 1. Use Sketch mode to create the basic structure
 2. Use Record mode to define the animation sequence
 3. Preview your animation to see how it will look to players
+4. Enter a name and category name for your drawing
-4. Export your drawing as a JSON file that can be loaded by the game
+5. Export your drawing as a JSON file that can be loaded by the game

 ## Browser Compatibility